alidoostnia/Formal-Approximation-Framework/README.md

 We have modeled a rescue robot team in PRISM style including three robot parts: leader, caterpillar and monitoring robots.
 They work together to carry a sensitive equipment to the target position.
 Also, we have modelled the environment that they work within that.
 You can find the models and formal properties via the Model directory.

 # Results
 The processed data can be found via the Result Data directory.
+More has yet to come!